Black Friday → 40% OFF Annual Plans

 Optimize Your LinkedIn Profile: Transform your profile from a resume into a resource for your target audience.
 Use a professional photo, a value-proposition headline (what you do and for whom) and a detailed summary that outlines how you help clients.

-Strategically Build Your Network: Use LinkedIn’s advanced search filters or Sales Navigator to identify and connect with the right people based on your ideal customer profile.
+Strategically Build Your Network: Use LinkedIn’s advanced search filters or Sales Navigator to efficiently find prospects by identifying and connecting with the right people based on your ideal customer profile.
 Send personalized connection requests that reference a shared interest, recent post or mutual connection to increase acceptance rates.

 Create and Share Valuable Content: Post content that provides value and insight to your target audience.
 Follow the 80/20 rule: 80% of your activity should be engaging with others’ content, while 20% is sharing your own.